Operation Kopaonik: Forces

-The Axis forces in the Operation Kopaonik consisted of 7th SS Volunteer Mountain Division Prinz Eugen and several battalions of Bulgarian 9th Infantry Division.
-According to some sources the Bulgarian forces included 36th Infantry Regiment.
+The Axis forces in Operation Kopaonik consisted of 7th SS Volunteer Mountain Division Prinz Eugen and several battalions of the Bulgarian 9th Infantry Division.
+According to some sources the Bulgarian forces included the 36th Infantry Regiment.
 This operation was the first large-scale engagement of the 7th SS Volunteer Mountain Division Prinz Eugen under command of Artur Phleps who personally commanded the Axis forces during Operation Kopaonik.
 The SS division had three regiments, two infantry and one artillery regiment.
-One of those two regiments that participated in the Operation Kopaonik was 14th SS Infangry Regiment with total number of soldiers, together with supporting artillery regiment, of up to 6,000 men (according to Schmidhuber).
-The German forces were also supported by Russian Protective Corps.
+One of those two regiments that participated in Operation Kopaonik was 14th SS Infangry Regiment with total number of soldiers, together with supporting artillery regiment, of up to 6,000 men (according to Schmidhuber).
+The German forces were also supported by the Russian Protective Corps.
 The commander of the 14th SS Infantry Regiment was August Schmidhuber while its three battalions were commanded by Richard Kaaserer, Wagner and Landverer.
-Several Bulgarian battalions of 1,000 men and Russian Protective Corps with 300 men also participated in this operation.
+Several Bulgarian battalions consisting of 1,000 men and Russian Protective Corps with 300 men also participated in this operation.
 The commander of Bulgarian forces that participated in the operation was Petar Panev.

 The attacked Yugoslav rebel forces of Draža Mihailović were organized into Rasina Corps under command of Major Dragutin Keserović.
 In May 1942 Mihailović ordered to Keserović to prepare for receiving military supplies from Allies through air transport.
 Starting in the half of 1942, Allied airplanes supplied with arms and other military equipment to Chetnik detachment on Kopaonik.
 The Axis forces were informed that the headquarters of this Chetnik unit was in village Kriva Reka and that a British military mission was with them.
 In August 1942 joint Axis forces of German and Bulgarian troops attacked Chetniks of Major Keserović on Kopaonik and captured 9 members of his headquarter, three of them being members of British mission, executed when they were leaving village Kriva Reka.